TheSantacloud/blog/content/posts/GMs are like DJs.md

 This is my main takeaway here - **Prep for flexibility**.
 DJs optimize their entire prep to be able to utilize their skills and knowledge **during the event**.
 They *could* fall in love with their sets and **just press play**, but in so doing - **they would be worst DJs for it**.

 I think I understand what [Sly Flourish](https://slyflourish.com/lazydm/) tries to convey in his (incredible) books [Return of the Lazy Dungeon Master](https://shop.slyflourish.com/products/return-of-the-lazy-dungeon-master), and its supplements (and a lot of other GMs all throughout YouTube).
-In them, he explains on how to prep "Secrets & Clues" - a list of things that the players *might* find, but the nature of them finding out is unknown to you yet.
-This promotes active listening by the GM - and lets the GM "complete" incredible stories that by stitching them **directly** as effect for the PCs actions **within the session**.
+In them, he explains on how to prep "Secrets & Clues" - a list of things that the players *might* encounter, but the nature of them finding out is unknown to you yet.
+This promotes active listening by the GM to find causes, and stitch those prep elements as **direct** effects to the PCs actions that fit **naturally** within the session.

-As we speak I'm looking at a picture framed by one of my players of a map I made that the party managed to pickpocket out of a random train conductor while they were trying to search for keys to a cabin.
-I remember this moment very vividly, and apparently so did they.
-I had the map of the train, and they *might have* found out about it, given the right circumstance - and out of their own ingenuity they manifested something.
-I don't know about you, but to me - **this is magic**.
+As I'm writing this, I'm looking at a picture of a handout map I made, framed to me as a gift by one of my players.
+The party managed to pickpocket it out of a random train conductor while they were trying to search for keys to a different cabin.
+The reason it was so memorable is because it **felt real**, and it came as a direct reward for their exploration and ingenuity.
+To me - **this is magic**.

 We can prep a theme, a storyline, some general story beats and potential scenes - but all in a way that sets us up for a **better game** rather than a **better sterile story**.
 ### Don't fall in-love with your prep